siekim03/Big-Data-Spark-Hadoop/README.md

 # Introduction to Big Data with Spark and Hadoop

 ## Big Data
-* Generated in huge volumes, could be structured, semi-structured, or unstructured.
+* Generated in huge volumes, could be structured (SQL, spreadsheets), semi-structured (XML, JSON), or unstructured.
 * Arrives continuously at enormous speed from multiple sources
 * Distributed on the cloud and server farms